How to Configure Dynamic NAT on Cisco Router in GNS3

-How to Enable Dynamic NAT on Cisco Router
+How to Enable Dynamic NAT on a Router in GNS3

 Follow the steps below to configure Dynamic NAT on the simulator software.